 Covers the effective administration of a UNIX/Linux system and the knowledge and tasks required of the Linux+ certification exams.
-Discusses the architecture and internals of the UNIX and Linux Operating Systems along with laboratory exercises that include the installation and package management, device management, Linux file systems, files system hierarchy standards, shell scripting and data management, user interfaces and desktops, administrative tasks, essential system services, networking fundamentals, and security.
+Discusses the architecture and internals of the UNIX and Linux Operating Systems along with laboratory exercises that include the installation and package management, device management, Linux file systems, files system hierarchy standards, shell scripting, user interfaces and desktops, administrative tasks, essential system services, networking fundamentals, and security.

 Goals, Topics, and Objectives

-- Overview of Unix/Linux, system planning, and the Administrator role
+- Overview of Unix/Linux, system planning, installation, and the Administrator role

 - Operating System security